Factor investing: Criticism

 Academic and practitioner critics have raised several concerns about factor investing.

 A first criticism relates to statistical robustness.
 In a 2019 paper, Rob Arnott, Campbell Harvey and colleagues argue that many reported factors may be the result of data mining rather than genuine economic effects.
 Of the hundreds of proposed factors, only a small subset show statistically significant and persistent performance in real-world scenarios.
 They also note that correlations between factors can change over time, which may reduce diversification benefits during periods of market stress.
+A 2025 paper proposed research on factor investing had often confused correlation and causation, and had failed to demonstrate convincingly that the identified factors caused certain results rather than simply correlating with the results.

-A second line of criticism concerns implementation challenges.
+Another line of criticism concerns implementation challenges.
 Arnott and colleagues (2016) highlight the risk of factor crowding, where popular factors attract large investor flows, driving up valuations and lowering future returns.
 Patton and Weller (2020) further suggest that trading costs and market frictions can significantly erode the theoretical returns of many factor strategies, particularly those with high turnover.

-Finally, some critics point to conceptual limitations.
-Daniel Peris argues that factor investing can reduce companies to mathematical abstractions and overlook their underlying business fundamentals.
+Some critics point to conceptual limitations.
+Daniel Peris argues that factor investing can reduce companies to mathematical abstractions and overlook their underlying traits that are not easily quantifiable to neat formulas.